-In accordance with Government Auditing Standards, we have also issued our report dated January 31, 2017, on our consideration of Dehesa School District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grants agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal controls over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our report dated March 30, 2018, on our consideration of Dehesa School District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Dehesa School District's internal control over financial reporting and compliance.

-Report on Other Legal and Regulatory Requirements
+Report on Other Legal Regulatory Requirements

-In accordance with the requirements of Proposition 39, as incorporated in California Constitution Article 13A, we have also issued our performance audit report dated January 31, 2017 on our consideration of the District's compliance with the requirements of Proposition 39 with regards to the Proposition M and D Building Fund.
-That report is an integral part of our audit of the District's Proposition M and D Building Fund for the fiscal year ended June 30, 2016 and should be considered in assessing the results of our financial audit.
+In accordance with the requirement of Proposition 39, as incorporated in California Constitution Article 13A, we have also issued our performance audit report dated March 30, 2018 on our consideration of the District's compliance with the requirements of Proposition 39 with regards to the Proposition M and D Building Fund (21).
+That report is an integral part of our audit of the District's Proposition M and D Building Fund (21) for the fiscal year ended June 30, 2017 and should be considered in assessing the results of our financial audit.

-Wilkinson Hadley King & Co., LLP

-El Cajon, California January 31, 2017
+Wilkinson Hadley King & Co., LLP El Cajon, California